eyubkh/Englicus/README.md

 ## Todo

-[] Update fluency depending of correct lesson
+[x] Update fluency depending of correct lesson
+[x] Updating xp of the current section lesson
+[x] Generate more lessons while completing
+[x] fetching correct date depending on the fluency of the user [] Adding sections inside the path lesson to agroup the exercices